vapanther/GoLang/README.md

 # GoLang
-Golang code to abstract the information and paste the application file at the certain location
+Golang code to abstract the information regarding the running container

+It will get the json format detains about the java running container as well as the application file.